12 Ways to Celebrate Black History Month

 #6 - Talk about the local African American community in your area.
 How people of color first moved to the area, under what circumstances, etc.

-#7 - Teachers and parents, work with your kids to create an "I Have a Dream" poster.
-Find easy instructions here.
+#7 - Teachers and parents, work with your kids to create an 'I Have a Dream' poster.
+Follow these easy poster creation instructions to get started.

-#8 - Find a huge selection of Black History month crafts to do with your kids here.
+#8 - Find a huge selection of Black History month crafts to do with your kids.

 #9 - Check out a Black History Month festival or event in your area!
 A quick google search should tell you where any celebrations are taking place in your area.